 “I spoke to Gary Sundick from NASDAQ and he said they were unable to locate any of the notes from the November 5, 2010 meeting with Wey…” “interesting how NASDAQ spins its stories…”

-Instructed by Ed Knight, Gary Sundick, who was the head of Nasdaq Listing Investigations and a former SEC Assistant Director of Enforcement told the FBI agents all nine NASDAQ staff who had participated in the November 25, 2010 meeting with Benjamin Wey took notes.
+Instructed by Ed Knight, the head of Nasdaq Listing Investigations Gary Sundick told the FBI agents all nine NASDAQ staff who had participated in the November 25, 2010 meeting with Benjamin Wey took notes.
 And those notes were subject to strict regulatory record-keeping requirements.
 But,

 When pressed by the FBI agents the whereabouts of those meeting notes, NASDAQ lied to the FBI that all nine NASDAQ staffers’ meeting notes with Mr. Wey “went missing.”

-Unbelievable.
-Unless these nine NASDAQ staff are already dead, their depositions in a civil litigation could easily doom the NASDAQ.
+Incredulously, unless these nine NASDAQ staff are already dead, burning in hell, their depositions in a civil litigation could easily doom the NASDAQ.

 NASDAQ vs. SEC, FBI: take the bullet or the poison?